freeCodeCamp/freeCodeCamp/guide/english/cplusplus/error handling/index.md

 title: Error Handling
 ---
 # C++ Exception Handling
-An exception is a problem that arises during the execution of a program.Exceptions provide a way to transfer control from one part of a program to another.
+An exception is a problem that arises during the execution of a program.
+Exceptions provide a way to transfer control from one part of a program to another.
 C++ exception handling is built upon three keywords: #try, #catch, and #throw.
 * #throw − A program throws an exception when a problem shows up.
 This is done using a throw keyword.

 * #catch − A program catches an exception with an exception handler at the place in a program where you want to handle the problem.
 The catch keyword indicates the catching of an exception.